machinat/sociably/website/docs/line-platform.md

 ## Usage

-Here is an example to receive events and send replies back:
+Here's an example to receive events and send replies back:

 ```tsx
 import Machinat from '@machinat/core';